hristogospodinov/BIlls_Burgers/README.md

 The basic meal order is the most common one - it won't take any arguments.
 Within it will be included a **regular** burger, **small** coke and fries.

-Each of the three meal components (burger/drink/side) have the following attributes:
-*Drink - Name, type, size and price (different for each size) *Side - Name, type and price
+Each of the three meal components (burger/drink/side) have the following attributes:\n *Drink - Name, type, size and price (different for each size)\n *Side - Name, type and price\n
-*Burger - Name, type, price and up to 3 toppings
+*Burger - Name, type, price and up to 3 toppings\n

 The burger constructor should include type and price.
 Extra toppings are added and priced.